Key takeaways

 What control evidence should my board or investors ask before approving a virtual accounting provider

 Request ISO 27001 or SOC 2 reports, including scope and the period tested, recent penetration test summaries with remediation notes, data flow diagrams with data residency, incident response playbooks, RPO and RTO targets with last restore drill dates, and vendor risk procedures.
+Confirm whether ledger entries are immutable and whether the platform supports AI driven anomaly detection (2026 update).
 References from similar stage SMEs help validate real world performance.

 We already use cloud accounting, do we still need DLP and encryption services

 Yes.
 Cloud tools centralize data, and they also centralize risk.
 Apply encryption in transit and at rest, plus DLP to prevent unsafe exports and unauthorized sharing.
 DLP rules can block bulk downloads of payroll files, or disallow sending GST workings to personal email.
+Integrate subledger analytics for visibility into granular transaction flows.
 This complements native controls and closes common gaps.

 Can an AI enabled virtual accounting service detect anomalies on bank feeds in real time

 Yes, when logs and reconciliations are centralized.
 A service like AI Accountant can flag unusual vendor changes, duplicate payments, and off cycle disbursements by correlating bank feeds, AP workflows, and vendor master edits.
+In 2026, real time subledger updates make this detection faster than batch based approaches (2026 update).
 Best practice is to alert, quarantine the transaction, and require a second factor review before release.

 What retention policies work for GST, TDS, and payroll documents under Indian DPDP

 Follow statutory minimums, then add a cushion for audits.
-For example, seven to eight years for tax records is common, payroll records for five to seven years, and board or ROC documents per Companies Act timelines.
+Seven to eight years for tax records is common.
+Payroll records for five to seven years.
+Board or ROC documents per Companies Act timelines.
 Apply secure deletion after expiry, with immutable logs of retention decisions.
 Keep employee consent records for personal data processed in payroll systems.

 How should we manage third party risk across our CA firm, payroll processor, and payment gateway

 Create a single vendor register.
 For each vendor, store control attestations, data flows, contact points, and incident notification terms.
 Map which data each vendor touches and rank criticality.
 Review this register quarterly.
-If you use AI Accountant, centralization reduces the number of tools your sensitive data touches, which shrinks the vendor surface.
+Centralization through a single platform reduces the number of tools your sensitive data touches, which shrinks the vendor surface and simplifies audits.